Eliyahu Sasson: Ministry of Foreign Affairs and Israeli Governments

 While in the Ministry of Foreign Affairs, Sasson served as the head of the special office in Paris for relations with the Arabs, Israel's chargé d'affaires to Turkey (1950–1952), Israel's chargé d'affaires and Ambassador in Rome (1953–1960) and Israel's Ambassador to Switzerland (1960–1961).

 In 1961 he returned to Israel in order to join David Ben-Gurion's government as Post Office Minister.
 He also held this position under the Levy Eshkol government until the beginning of January 1967, when he was appointed Minister of Police in place of Bachor-Shalom Sheetrit who retired for health reasons.
-As the post minister, he opposed the recommendations of a committee headed by Zvi Dinstein that recommended transferring the telephonye services in Israel to a company whose shares would initially be in the hands of the government, because of concern for the employees, and therefore the recommendations were not implemented.
+As the post minister, he opposed the recommendations of a committee headed by Zvi Dinstein that recommended transferring the telephone services in Israel to a company whose shares would initially be in the hands of the government, because of concern for the employees, and therefore the recommendations were not implemented.

 He served as Police Minister until the end of 1969, under Levi Eshkol and Golda Meir.
-Upon Sassoon's entry into the position, he was given a position lacking authority and led a struggle to transfer authority from the police to the Ministry of National Security.
+Upon Sasson's entry into the position, he was given a position lacking authority and led a struggle to transfer authority from the police to the Ministry of National Security.
 In addition, Sasson pushed for the transfer of the Police National Headquarters to Jerusalem.

 In 1965 Sasson was elected to the Sixth Knesset on behalf of the Alignment Party and in 1969 was re-elected to the Seventh Knesset.
 During his years of office, he was a member of the Foreign Affairs and Security Committee, the Interior Committee, and the Labor Committee.